 Over 100 years old and still moving forward

 Conceived as a replacement for tin foil, Robert Victor Neher took out a patent in 1910 for the continuous rolling process and opened the first aluminium rolling plant in Kreuzlingen, Switzerland, and by 1911 Bern-based Tobler began wrapping its chocolate bars in alufoil including the unique triangular chocolate bar, Toblerone.
 And by 1912 alufoil was being used by Maggi to pack soups and stock cubes.
-(Manufacturing History)

 Today it is used in every conceivable market from food and drink to pharmaceuticals.
 Applications include aseptic beverage cartons, sachets, pouches, lids, wrappers, blister and strip packs, foil containers and much more.

 And coming up over the horizon are even more markets and resource efficient options.
 These include microwaveable containers gaining a foothold throughout Europe and fascinating and technically innovative applications for pharmaceutical foils.

 Robert Victor Neher took out a patent for the continuous rolling process and opened the first aluminium rolling plant in Kreuzlingen, Switzerland.1910